Gtalen/data-analytics/README.md

 2. Correlation Analysis: This was used to test the relationship between two continuous variables
 3. Regression Analysis: This ws used for  testing relationship between variables and predicting how the variable affect the other while one variable was the independent variable and the other the dependent variable.
 To get a general overview of the variable set, the descriptive statistics was used for the numerical data and subsets of the numerical data while a histogram and a bar chart was used for the categorical variables.
+4. Pairplots: This was used to plot the pairwise relationships in the palmer penguin dataset.

 ### Data Findings/results
 The dataset consist of penguins(n = 344) located in three different islands namely Biscoe (n = 168), Dream (n = 124) and Torgersen (n = 52).
 The penguins are of three different species Adelie (n = 152), Gentoo (n = 124) and Chinstrap (n = 68).
 These included male (n = 168), female (n = 165) and other penguins with missing entries for the sex variable (n = 8.).
 [Fig1](https://github.com/Gtalen/data-analytics/blob/main/README.md#figure-1) is the frquency table of the species, sex and islands in the datset.
 This showed that the Adelie penguins in the study were from all three Islands; Togerson, Dream and Biscoe.
 Chinstrap Penguin were only from the dream island while the gentoo penguins were from the biscoe island.
 This finding is is in agreement of a similar analysis on the dataset [Fortune, 2022](https://medium.com/@Fortune_/visualizing-the-palmerpenguins-dataset-d3d70bb619b4.)